 There is no mistaking this smiling face!
 For the first time, Moses Mindrisi (aka “Hippo!”) comes all the way to Canada from Zimbabwe and brings with him the experience of over 3 decades and 2,000 professional trips down the World renownd Zambezi River.
 If you have travelled to Africa with ROAM, you would remember Hippo, not only his skill running whitewater, but his booming song and dance around the campfire at night.
 He carries happiness with no borders and everyone around him is sure to have a “blessed day”.

 - Katrina Moore

-Katrina has worked, studied and instructed across Canada, diving deep into the outdoors and inspiring a passion for wilderness with all who join her; her love of all things mountain, paired with her background in yoga and meditation, has lead Katrina to the far reaches of Nepal and Australia, but she always calls BC home.
+Katrina has worked, studied and instructed across Canada, diving deep into the outdoors and inspiring a passion for wilderness with all who join her; her love of all things mountain, paired with her background in yoga, massage and meditation, has lead Katrina to the far reaches of Nepal and Australia, but she always calls BC home.

 - Jock Richardson

 Nick-named, “Old Man River”, Jock was hired so Brian would have one guide older then he is!
 Jock is a local boy who grew up in northern and coastal British Columbia with stops in Stewart and Haida Gwaii.
 He dedicated his youth to climbing which eventually led to a love affair with rivers in the early 80’s.
 He “cut his teeth ” on the Kicking Horse, Chilko, Chilcotin, Taseko, Babine, Tat-Alsek and Firth in the days of bucket boats.
 The self-bailer, for you younger folks, came into fashion in 1981 as historically we used to bail the boats after each rapid while fighting off pterodactyls!